 To perform your NH car reg check and renewal by mail, simply forward your DMV reminder card and payment for the required fee to the address included on this official notice.

-Want more tips on renewing your registration quickly and easily?
+Want more tips on renewing your registration quicker and easier?
 Download our helpful and free guide.